vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 NIHILIST'S THEORY OF MOKṣA AND ITS REFUTATION.

-According to the Nihilistic Buddhism (Sünyavāda), even the Vijñāna of the Idealists has no existence: and Mokṣa is nothing but the realisation of this nihility.
+According to the Nihilistic Buddhism (Sūnyavāda), even the Vijñāna of the Idealists has no existence: and Mokṣa is nothing but the realisation of this nihility.
 But this is

 1.